JCam98/-jsc4348-_COE_332/homework2/README.md

 running "python3 test_read_animals.py" in the working directory containing the three python scripts.

-Note: The script "test_read_animals.py" is not containerized.
-Make sure that the "python3" interpreter and its dependencies have been installed on the local machine.
+Note: Make sure that the "python3" interpreter and its dependencies have been installed on the local machine.